CodecoolGlobal/tech-interview-workbook-RoyB91/docs/module_advanced_test_automation.md

 #### Whats the difference between TDD and BDD?

+-   **In TDD** (Test Driven Development), the test is written to check the implementation of functionality, but as the code evolves, tests can give false results.
+-   **BDD** (Behavior Driven Development) is also a test-first approach, but differs by testing the actual behavior of the system from the end users perspective.

+Although we say BDD is a better approach, we must not forget that BDD has actually evolved from TDD, as a way to eliminate the shortfalls of TDD.
+So there is absolutely no harm in implementing both approaches – one to support the quality of the code the developer writes, and the other to support the behavior of the system defined by the product owner.
 #### What is API testing and why would you use that?
+**API testing** is a type of software testing that involves testing application programming interfaces (APIs) directly and as part of integration testing to determine if they meet expectations for functionality, reliability, performance, and security.
+Since APIs lack a GUI, API testing is performed at the message layer.

+**Why should we use that**:
+-   **Earlier Testing** -
+    -   With API testing, once the logic is designed, tests can be built to validate the correctness in responses and data.
+We don't have to wait for various teams to finish their work or for full applications to be built - test cases are isolated and ready to built immediately.

+- **Easier Test Maintenance** -
+    -   UIs are constantly changing and moving around based on how they are accessed - browsers, devices, screen orientation, etc.
+     This creates a nightmare scenario where tests are being constantly rewritten to keep up with the actual code in production.
+     API changes are much more controlled and infrequent- often times API definitions files like OpenAPI Spec can help make refactoring tests only a seconds of work.
+-   **Faster Time To Resolution**-
+    - When API tests fail, we know exactly where our system broke and where the defect can be found.
+     This helps reduce time triaging bugs between builds, integrations, and even different team-members.
+     The small, isolated footprint of an API test is perfect for faster MTTR stats, a valuable KPI for DevOps teams.

+- **Speed and Coverage of Testing** -
+    -   300 UI tests may take 30 hours to run.
+300 API tests could be run in 3 minutes.
+That means you’ll find more bugs in less time, while also being about to fix them immediately.
 #### What is Data Driven Testing and why is it useful?
 -   **Data Driven Testing** framework resolves this problem by keeping the data separate from Functional tests.**The same test script can execute for different combinations of input test** data and generate test results.